kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 ## Things I programmed in 2024

 * This year, I moved to using a bunch of my own self-hosted services.
-I keep a repository of Dockerfiles, Docker Compose files, etc. in a Git repository on [Codeberg](https://codeberg.org/keb/elster), which I clone and use across a VPS and Raspberry Pis.
+I keep a repository of Dockerfiles, Docker Compose files, etc. in a Git repository on [Codeberg](https://codeberg.org/keb/elster), which I clone and use across a VPS and my Raspberry Pi.

 * [https://codeberg.org/keb/cf-pages-cli](https://codeberg.org/keb/cf-pages-cli) - I wanted to deploy some sites to Cloudflare Pages, but found Cloudflare's Wrangler CLI to be absurdly large and complicated for just deploying static sites. `cf-pages-cli` rewrites parts of Wrangler while vendoring in [globrex](https://github.com/terkelg/globrex).
 The result is a smaller and more focused CLI tool for deploying to Cloudflare Pages, and I've been happy that it's been working great for 9 months now.